 A mother who took the medicine Diethylstilbestrol (DES) while pregnant with you.
 Between the years 1940 and 1971, doctors sometimes prescribed this medicine to women who had miscarriages.
 The majority of women whose mothers took DES don’t get cervical cancer.
-But you’re still at higher risk for cervical cancer if your mother took DES while pregnant with you.
+But you’re still at risk for an unusual type of cervical cancer called clear cell carcinoma if your mother took DES while pregnant with you.

 Poverty or no healthcare insurance.
 Poor women tend to be at higher risk for cervical cancer.
 Health experts believe that this is because they often don’t have access to good healthcare and screenings and also may not be able to afford to eat a well-balanced diet.
 There are programs for low-cost or free screenings.
 Ask your local healthcare clinic about these programs.

 Talk with your healthcare provider about your risk factors for cervical cancer and what you can do about them.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |